To-do list: dismantling what stops us from pursuing life-saving creativity 🌀

 Amara Amaryah

 Welcome to The Easeful Place.
 I'm so glad that you're here 🌀.
 The Easeful Place is an offering of intimacy, unlearning and discovering soulful creativity through mindfulness.
 It's where creative souls journal, reflect, gather in mindful community and honour their creative power.
-Take your shoes off, relax your shoulders and come recenter with us.
+Take your shoes off, relax your shoulders and come recentre with us.

 Read more from Amara Amaryah